 Jogging in Rome has something special.
 You run on historical ground, with archaeological remains and works of art that have arisen in the millennia, and through the gardens and parks of popes and princes.
 Find out where to go jogging in Rome at the best.

-Jogging in the city
+Jogging in Rome center

-If you live in the center, you are not far from one of the villa parks or the banks of the Tiber.
+If you live in the center, you are not far away from one of the villa parks or the banks of the Tiber.

 The Tiber banks

 You can hardly imagine it today.
 In the aftermath, the houses in Rome went right up to the banks of the Tiber and Rome was regularly flooded by the Tiber.
 At the end of the 19th century, today’s high river walls were built and fortified paths were built on the banks.